goat-community/goat-docs/docs/toolbox/data_management/join.md

 <div class="step">
   <div class="step-number">8</div>
-  <div class="content"> As the last step, click on <code>Run</code>, and the result will be both added to the project and to the Data Explorer in your project folder.</div>
+  <div class="content"> As the last step, click on <code>Run</code>, and the result will be both added to the project and to the Datasets in your project folder.</div>
 </div>